SigmaHQ/sigma-specification/Sigma_specification.md

 **Breaking changes**

 - New modifier `windash` : converts `-` values into `/` and vice versa.
 Will be used for all `CommandLine` fields in windows > `process_creation` rules.
-- New special values `exists` and `notexists` : allows to define that a certain field must exist (currently we use filters with `field: null` as a workaround)
+- New modifier `exists` that allows to define that a certain field exists or doesn't exists in a log event by providing a boolean value.
+Currently we use filters with `field: null` as a workaround for this purpose, which is inaccurate.
-- Remove Aggregation expression in sigma rule file see [Sigma meta rules](Sigma_meta_rules.md)
+- Remove aggregation expression in sigma rule file see [Sigma meta rules](Sigma_meta_rules.md)

 Warning `sigmac` will not be able to convert this version.
 Only `pySigma` and the corresponding `sigma-cli` provide full support for version 2.